 Prerequisites should include some course background (at Harvard or elsewhere) in modern ecology and habitat structure.
 Readings will be from the ecological and landscape architecture literature.
 Assignments will include short essays on ecological concepts as well as the term landscape project.

-This class will include a trip to Manhattan, NY on February 19-20.
-Cost of the trip will be transportation and lodging in NY for 1-2 nights (estimated cost approximately $150), plus meals and incidentals.
-If funding is obtained cost will be transportation and meals and incidentals.
+This class will include a trip to Manhattan, NY on February 25-26.
+Cost of the trip will be transportation and lodging for 1-2 nights (estimated cost approximately $150), plus meals and incidentals.
+(If funding is obtained, each student will receive a travel stipend to subsidize travel costs.)